Jaco Central Pacific Coast, Costa Rica Travel Guide

 Excellent during migration (late wet/early dry season).

-Prepare documents before traveling to Costa Rica for a smooth entry.
+Prepare your documents before traveling to Costa Rica for a smooth entry.
 Most tourists find the requirements straightforward.

 Decide on your budget for your Jacó trip using this guide to currency, exchange rates, and typical costs for various travel styles.